ChefPax

 How to Store Microgreens

-Keep cut microgreens fresh for 7–10 days with the right container, refrigerator placement, and one simple rule about washing.
-Shelf life by variety included.
+Keep cut microgreens fresh for up to 14 days with the right container, fridge placement, and one critical rule about washing.
+Crop-by-crop shelf life chart included.

 Key takeaways